cepreni-pengwing/selective-render/README.md

 all other entities, block entities, particles, block models, and fluids are restricted to the active regions.

-Version 1.3 adds a separate hide group for temporarily removing named areas such as floating block palettes.
-Hide regions take priority over the normal render group and can be controlled individually or all at once.

 ## Usage

 `/sr` is the short alias for `/selectiverender`; both command names provide the